Jon Claerbout's Classroom

 Free books !
 Free lectures !
 Free illustrations too !

 I give you (since 1994) my books free on the WWW here and now in the table below.

 If you send me email with the subject Put me on your book email list I, claerbout @ stanford.edu will put your name on a (confidential) mailing list.

-not yet here FUNDAMENTALS OF GEOPHYSICAL DATA PROCESSING (FGDP) 1976.
-Some people say this book, my first one, is the most creative (though the most difficult). here, mostly here ,
+not yet here no FUNDAMENTALS OF GEOPHYSICAL DATA PROCESSING (FGDP) 1976.
+Some people say this book, my first one, is the most creative (though the most difficult). here, mostly English ,

-Five free books (GEE, BEI, PVI, IEI, FGDP) with three free components (1) web html version, (2) free printable PDF documents, (3) free illustrations.
+Five free books (GIEE, BEI, PVI, IEI, FGDP) with three free components (1) web html version, (2) free printable PDF documents, (3) free illustrations.
 Two books have codes converted to C by Sergey Fomel.
 All 982 figures in all my books (since 1976!) are here.
 Free figures to paste in your slides, term papers, reports, and theses.
 Enjoy!
 Be careful though.
 I don't mind, but your teachers, colleagues, and friends, might not think well of you if they discover you have not given proper credit.
-You can also learn of the 32 people who helped.
+You can also learn of the 32 people who helped (before 2008).

 Free advice for careers, for speakers, and for writers.